BobD/kabem/README.md

   }
 </pre>

 So you can simply use '__block_modifier1_modifier2' as a single BEM classname to get all Block, Element and Modifier goodness, hooray.
-Well you get the point.

 ###Structure/State User Stories?